quicwg/base-drafts/draft-ietf-quic-transport.md

 frame that signals the error.
 Where this specification identifies error conditions, it also identifies the error code that is used.

-Public Reset is not suitable for any error that can be signaled with a CONNECTION_CLOSE or RST_STREAM frame.
-Public Reset MUST NOT be sent by an endpoint that has the state necessary to send a frame on the connection.
+A stateless reset ({{stateless-reset}}) is not suitable for any error that can be signaled with a CONNECTION_CLOSE or RST_STREAM frame.
+A stateless reset MUST NOT be used by an endpoint that has the state necessary to send a frame on the connection.

 ## Connection Errors